 If you have visited other Hawaiian islands in the past, you may be wondering, is Maui worth visiting?
-Well, as a Hawai’i local, I can confidently tell you that it is.
+As a Hawai’i local, I can confidently tell you it is.
+Here are my favorite things to do in Maui as a local.

 The island of Maui, nicknamed the Valley Isle, perfectly blends the island’s natural beauty with luxurious hotels and shopping.
 It’s much more laid-back than Oahu but less rural than Kauai or the Big Island of Hawai’i.